-Ensure that you remove the collar or clothing before starting to brush the dog.
-Whereas a larger dog with long hair may be asked to lie down comfortably on a large towel, a smaller breed can easily be placed on your lap.
-Turn the dog on its back, brush the hair on its chest, armpits and under the legs, ears, tail, legs, neck, thighs and back.
+Regular brushing helps clear tangles, prevent matting, and invigorate the skin of your long-haired pet.
+Use a pin brush or a rotating comb for the purpose.
+Remove the collar or clothing before starting to brush the dog.
+For a larger dog, have them lie down on a large towel, while a smaller breed can easily be placed on your lap.
+Turn the dog on its back and brush the hair on its chest, armpits, under the legs, ears, tail, legs, neck, thighs, and back.

 Part a section of the hair, hold it down with one hand and comb the rest till it is smooth and free of tangles.
 Do the same after parting and holding down another section.
 A little amount of conditioner can be applied to each layer to moisten it.
 This will help to avoid breakage and maintain the coat in good condition.

 Apply flea/tick medication along the spine of the dog and distribute it evenly when the coat is brushed.
 Clean the dog’s ears regularly with cotton balls dipped in a solution of witch hazel.
 Clean every nook and corner where the ear-mites tend to hide.
 Remove hair inside the dog’s ear gently with the help of tweezers.

 Fluffing is done when you need to make your dog ready for a show.
 Prior to fluffing the hair, ensure that the hair does not have any tangles.
 Brush the hair from the bottom to the top, using a brush with soft bristles.
 After brushing in the opposite direction, start all over again by brushing down from the feet, all the while trying to retain the fluffiness.